Meta-Analysis of Randomized Experiments with Applications to Heavy-Tailed Response Data: Introduction

 We use 699 RCTs that were run at Amazon since 2017 on a population of products.
 The interventions in each RCT consist of various modifications and (potential) improvements to the way in which products are processed through the supply chain.
 The RCTs are most often constructed with 50$\%$ of products in an RCT randomly placed in the treatment group and 50$\%$ in the control group, though some are not evenly balanced.
 The RCTs vary in size from tens of thousands of products to those with several millions.
 Each RCT is run over the course of approximately 27 weeks with the intervention instituted at a trigger date at 10 weeks in the treatment group.

-At each week in an RCT, the response variable generated from each product is computed, as well as forecasted auxiliary covariates for that product (which might serve as a surrogate for its popularity).
+At each week in an RCT, the response variable generated from each product is computed.
 Each RCT was preprocessed to contain the averaged pretreatment response (denoted $X$), a strictly nonnegative averaged pretreatment auxiliary covariate (denoted $D$), averaged posttreatment response (denoted $Y$), and binary treatment indicator (denoted $T$) for each item.
 Auxiliary covariates (such as $D$) often arise in naturally occurring applications where it is feasible to forecast a related quantity to $Y$ (such as the number of expected products needed in a time period to satisfy user demand).
-In the Section \ref{sec:case_study} we perform an investigation into a single RCT to demonstrate that the response distribution over the range of product has a \textit{heavy tail} -- and in fact behaves as a power law $\sim y^{-\eta}$ with exponent between $1-3$.
-Estimation in this setting is difficult and requires balancing several considerations when considering the pros and cons of various estimation techniques.
-Our exploration of these issues serves a dual purpose: (1) to highlight the ubiquitous occurrence of such heavy tails in naturally occurring data, and (2) to motivate the need for a model selection procedure to navigate the bias-variance tradeoff.